mayu-live/framework/gems/mayu-live/lib/mayu/client/src/README.md

   required for client-side routing; browsers without it perform normal document navigations.
 - `window.Mayu.navigate(href, pushState)` uses `navigation.navigate()` and the
-  intercepted navigation writes `["Navigate", href, ping]`.
+  intercepted navigation writes `["Navigate", id, href, ping]`.
 Its `pushState` argument is retained for compatibility and maps to native push or replace history behavior.
+The interception remains pending until the server streams `NavigationComplete(id)` after the route commands have been applied;
+  `NavigationFailed(id)`, aborts, and connection loss reject it instead.
 - `window.Mayu.ping()` writes `["Ping", ping]` after `PING_INTERVAL` of idle
   outbound traffic.
 Each callback, navigation, visibility, or ping frame resets that deadline.
 The scheduler uses a dedicated worker when possible because